 You’re sitting down with your favorite hot cup of tea, and your cat is eyeballing you.
 They want to know just what kind of goodies you have in that cup.
-If your cat’s expectant stares are causing you to question whether cats can have tea, you have to know that cats cannot have tea, but many will try.
+If your cat’s expectant stares are causing you to question whether cats can have tea, you have to know that tea is toxic to cats and they cannot have it, but many will try.

-An excessive amount of tea can kill your cat, however, some teas are more harmful than others.
+It is important to note that some teas are more harmful than others.
+Common tea contains caffeine, which is toxic to cats and dogs.
+However, generally speaking, herbal teas do not.
+Also, whether your cup of tea contains cream, milk, or sugar, it is also something to be taken into consideration.
 So, if your cat has already taken a swig, don’t panic just yet.
 Find out what makes tea unsuitable for your felines.

 Cats Shouldn’t Drink Tea

-Most tea selections contain a large amount of caffeine, which is toxic to cats—this is just the first bad thing about it.
+Most tea selections contain caffeine, which is toxic to cats—this is just the first bad thing about it.
 Ultimately, many teas are blends of herbs and spices, and many of these are unsafe for our feline friends.
 So to even let your cat try a tea, reading the label is of utmost importance.

 Don’t worry—if you’re determined, we will go over non-toxic tea selections, too.